Aruba vs. St. Thomas

 Frequently Asked Questions

-Do US citizens need a passport for St. Thomas or Aruba?
+Do US citizens need a passport to visit St. Thomas or Aruba?

 Which has better beaches?